raaaimund/raaaimund.github.io/_posts/2016-08-09-bash-on-ubuntu-on-windows-in-visual-studio-code.md

 ![Open User Settings Animated][open-user-settings-animated]{:class="image-responsive"}

 All your settings are in a [JSON][3]{:target="_blank"} file and vscode will open your settings in a split screen.
-On the left side are the default settings and on the right side you can overwrite specific settings.
+On the left side are the default settings and on the right side you can overwrite specific variables of your settings file.

 ![User Settings Bash][user-settings-bash]{:class="image-responsive"}